 On July 20, 2021, Nuvve issued a purchase order ("PO") to its supplier for a quantity of DC Chargers, for a total price of \$13.2 million, with the delivery date specified as the week of November 15, 2021.
 However, the supplier subsequently notified Nuvve that it would be unable to meet the contracted delivery date as a result of supply chain issues.
 The parties therefore agreed to change the delivery date to on or about December 15, 2021.
-As of the end of September 30, 2022, Nuvve received a partial shipment of the DC Chargers, for which Nuvve paid \$6.3 million.
+As of the end of June 30, 2022, Nuvve received a partial shipment of the DC Chargers, for which Nuvve paid \$5.3 million.
 The delivered DC Chargers did not fully conform to required software and hardware specifications.
+As of June 30, 2022, the supplier is still in the process of bringing the delivered DC Chargers into full conformance.
 In April 2022, the parties agreed to address the technical issues necessary to bring the DC charges into full conformity with specifications, and to amend the mix defined in original PO for the delivery of the remaining DC Chargers still subject to the original PO.
-As of September 30, 2022, the supplier is still in the process of bringing the delivered DC Chargers into full conformance.

 No amendments to the original PO have been executed.
 To the extent Nuvve and the supplier are unable to align on mutually agreeable terms to resolve the dispute relating to the PO, Nuvve believes it has no obligation to purchase or accept delivery against the PO given that the supplier failed to timely deliver conforming DC Chargers in accordance with the stated PO terms.
 The supplier asserts, however, that the original PO was non-cancellable and non-refundable regardless of when in the future the chargers are delivered, and regardless of any non-conformance.
 Nuvve believes the supplier's position does not have merit and Nuvve would exercise all available rights and remedies in its defense should any legal proceeding result from such dispute.
-On November 2, 2022, Nuvve received a demand for arbitration from its supplier in connection with the dispute.
 The outcome of any such proceeding would be inherently uncertain, and the amount and/or timing of any liability or expense resulting from such a proceeding is not reasonably estimable at this time.